organi2e/C3v2015/README.md

 An implementation of probabilistic multi-layered perceptron.
 All connection weights and biases depend on [Stable distribution](https://wikipedia.org/wiki/Stable_distribution).
 The signal propagation gets randomly determined.
-In current implementation, [Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution) is employed.
+[Cauchy distribution](https://wikipedia.org/wiki/Cauchy_distribution) is employed for current implementation.

 Their units can take only binary states, 0 and 1, meaning NOT FIRED and FIRED,
 similat to general multi-layered perceptron.